 AI DA: Supporting international career development of ambitious early career researchers

-AI DA (Ambitious Intelligence ･ Dynamic Acceleration) is a generic name of programs managed by Kyoto University Research Administration (KURA) in collaboration with international funding agencies.
+AI DA (Ambitious Intelligence ･ Dynamic Acceleration) is a generic name of programs managed by Kyoto University Research Administration Center (KURA) in collaboration with international funding agencies.
 Our aim is to accelerate international career development of ambitious early carrier researchers (ECRs).

 “Kamogawa Talk” — A joint event by Goethe Institute Kyoto/Osaka and Kyoto University at the the Goethe Institute Villa (Kamogawa, Kyoto)

 DAAD and Kyoto U joint support of Early Career Researchers’ academic exchange